bliz8/Project/README.md

 - [ ] Better CLI (In-progress)

 ### Fixes to be implemented
-- [ ] Functional "leave message"; currently just does not say anything because a broadcast will infinitely run through the entire server, crashing the server eventually
+- [ ] Functional "leave message"; currently just does not say anything because a broadcast will infinitely run through the entire server, crashing the server eventually (In-progress)

 ### Java classes used